attnspan/md2jira/README.md

-# MD2Jira -- Stay Organized in JIRA ... without ... using ...
-JIRA?
+# MD2Jira -- Interact with the Jira API from the command line.

 `MD2Jira` is an application designed to allow individuals to create and update JIRA tickets by simply feeding specifically formatted `Markdown` files to the app.